react-toolbox/react-toolbox/README.md

 ## Usage

-Although there are other ways to use React Toolbox, the recommended way is to create a Webpack workflow with [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader) and [SASS Loader](https://github.com/jtangelder/sass-loader).
+Although there are other ways to use React Toolbox, the recommended way is to create a webpack workflow with [babel-loader](https://github.com/babel/babel-loader), [css-loader](https://github.com/webpack/css-loader) and [sass-loader](https://github.com/jtangelder/sass-loader).
 A good starting point is [React Hot Webpack Boilerplate](https://github.com/gaearon/react-hot-boilerplate).

 Once you have the workflow ready, you can just require and use the components: